AI-multimodal/Lightshow/paper.md

 Systematically setting up input files for different simulation codes and a diverse class of materials is a challenging task with a very high barrier-to-entry, given the complexities and nuances of each individual simulation package.
-This task is non-trivial even for expert in the electronic structure field and nearly formidable for non-expert researchers.
+This task is non-trivial even for experts in the electronic structure field and nearly formidable for non-expert researchers.
 `Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including